reddytocode/reddytocode/README.md

 ### Hi there 👋

-- 🔭 I’m currently working as a FullStack developer focused on the backend side
+- 🔭 Currently working as a FullStack developer focused on the backend side
 - ⚡ Fun fact: Reddy -> ready xD (No one catchs my name at the first time)